Generic selectors

 Post Type Selectors

-Your baby’s visual development in a timeline
+Your baby’s visual timeline

 baby staring at their mother exercising baby's vision